Raycharr/cs371pongproj/README.md

 ============
-Program was made using Python 3.11 - recommended version to run this file Must be run in the pong directory in order to access assets folder
+Program was made using Python 3.11 - recommended version to run this file Must be run in the pong directory in order to access assets folder Must change server IP from "localhost" to your IP to run

 python pongClient.py (on client computers) python pongServer.py (on server computer)